FORMAT PROPERTY

 Force all characters to uppercase.

-Custom formats for Text and Memo fields can have up to two sections.
+formats for Text and Memo fields can have up to two sections.

 Section